Smnthjm08/Edge-Detection-Motion-Sensing-with-OpenCV-on-Raspberry-Pi/README.md

-# Edge-Detection-Motion-Sensing-with-OpenCV-on-Raspberry-Pi
-<h2>Overview:</h2>

-This project is about Edge Detection & Motion Sensing with OpenCV on Raspberry Pi 4.
+# Edge Detection & Motion Sensing with OpenCV on Raspberry Pi

+## Overview:
-In Image Processing and Computer Vision, Edge Detection and Motion Sensing are vital techniques.
-Edge detection refines visual data by highlighting features, while motion sensing interprets movement by analyzing image sequences.
-Both improve understanding of visual data.
+This project utilizes OpenCV on a Raspberry Pi 4 for Edge Detection & Motion Sensing.
+These techniques are crucial in Image Processing & Computer Vision.
+Edge Detection enhances visual data by highlighting features, while Motion Sensing interprets movement in image sequences.

-In this project, we will use OpenCV on a Raspberry Pi 4 to process video frames.
-To detect edges, we will apply the Canny edge detection method on grayscale versions of the frames.
-To detect motion, we will calculate the Mean Squared Error (MSE) between consecutive grayscale frames, where a significant change in MSE indicates motion.
-This setup provides a real-time visual representation of edges and potential motion in the video feed.
+In this project, OpenCV processes video frames on Raspberry Pi 4.
+Canny edge detection on grayscale frames identifies edges, while Mean Squared Error (MSE) between frames detects motion.
+This setup offers real-time edge & motion representation.

+## Components Required:
+- Raspberry Pi 4
+- Raspberry Pi Camera
+- SD Card 16/32 GB
+- 5V, 3A DC Adapter for RPi
+- LCD Display (Optional)
+- Mouse & Keyboard (Optional)

+## Raspberry Pi Camera Connection:
+Connect the Camera Module to the Raspberry Pi 4 using the Camera Connector.
+Enable the Camera Module via `sudo raspi-config` in the terminal.

+## Mean Squared Error (MSE) & Canny Edge Detection:
+MSE measures differences between images.
+Canny Edge Detection is a multi-step algorithm for edge detection.

+## Raspberry Pi Setup:
+Install OpenCV and picamera.
+See the guide for OpenCV installation.

+## Python Code for Edge Detection & Motion Sensing:
+Refer to the provided Python code for implementation details.

+## Testing & Results:
+After running the code, observe four windows displaying processed images: original, grayscale, compensated, and edge detection.
+Thonny Shell displays estimated FPS and motion detection status.

+## Conclusion:
+This project demonstrates integrating multiple image processing techniques using OpenCV on Raspberry Pi 4.
+It lays the groundwork for advanced surveillance systems operating in varying conditions, showcasing OpenCV's power and flexibility.